MillyCodes/CodeLog/log.md

 ### Day 91: Thursday, November 29, 2018

+**Today's Progress**: Javascript & Article writing

+**Thoughts**: I spent today teaching flexbox and wireframes in the morning.
+The afternoon I did some javascript coding on HackerRank and then started writing an article on my experience with technical interviews along with resources.

+**Link(s) to work**: [HackerRank](https://www.hackerrank.com)

+### Day 91: Thursday, November 29, 2018

 **Today's Progress**: Read documentation for ReadMe.io

 **Thoughts**: I plan to do a project with ReadMe documentation so I took today to start reading the documentation to get familiar with it.